 One of the lotus’ most common uses in traditional Chinese medicine is stopping diarrhea.
 To try this natural remedy, soak lotus seeds in warm water for a few hours and then add rock sugar until you find a taste you like.

 Note: People suffering from constipation should avoid using lotus.

-Blood sugar and cholesterol
+Lower your blood sugar and cholesterol

 Lotus root contains both fiber and complex carbohydrates.
 These two components work together to help manage your body’s cholesterol and blood sugar.
 Fiber and complex carbohydrates also help maintain a slow and steady digestive process.